summary.py

 tags if isinstance(tags, list) else [tags]

-for a in self.m.articles
+for a in self.m.posts

 if (tags := a.get(attr, None)) is not None